 The Department of Mathematics offers graduate programs leading to the M.A., M.S., and Ph.D. degrees in Mathematics, with research emphasis possible in a variety of areas within pure and applied mathematics and in mathematics education.

-The Mathematics Department currently has about 70 graduate students.
-About 55 of our graduate students hold Graduate Teaching Assistantships or Fellowships.
+The department currently has about 70 graduate students, of which 55 hold Graduate Teaching Assistantships or Fellowships.
 The department awards 15 to 20 new graduate assistantship appointments annually.
-For prospective and current students, various recruitment and achievement awards and scholarships, are available through the College of Science and Graduate School.
+For prospective and current students, various recruitment and achievement awards and scholarships are available through the College of Science and the Graduate School.

 Detailed information on our program is available in the Graduate Degree Programs page.
-Information for prospective students is available at Prospective Student Information and Application Instructions.
+Information for prospective students is available on these pages: Prospective Student Information and Application Instructions.

-OSU undergraduate mathematics students can consider applying to Accelerated Master's Platform in Mathematics.
+OSU undergraduate mathematics students can consider applying to the Accelerated Master's Platform in Mathematics.

 For further information, email us at firstname.lastname@example.org.